Sales tax for housing projects doesn't get enough votes from Yakima Council - NewsBreak

 Sales tax for housing projects doesn't get enough votes from Yakima Council

-Sep.
-22—Yakima City Council members didn't pass an ordinance Tuesday to establish a new sales tax to support housing projects.
-The revenue from the proposed tax would be used for affordable housing projects, housing-related services or behavioral health-related services, the draft ordinance said.
-It would implement a tax of one-tenth of 1%, meaning people would pay one penny for every $10 spent on taxable goods.www.tribuneledgernews.com
+Yakima City Council members rejected an ordinance Tuesday to establish a new sales tax to support housing projects.
+The revenue from the proposed tax would have been used for affordable housing projects, housing-related services or behavioral health-related services, the draft ordinance said.
+It would implement a tax of one-tenth of 1%, meaning people would pay one penny for every $10 spent on taxable goods.www.yakimaherald.com

 Comments / 0